Appearance

 text

-inv/idle/c-0/brand -- inverse container token (same collection)Contrast values
+on-surfaces/surfaces-0/inv/enabled/c-0/brand -- inverse content token (same collection)Contrast values